 Train travel to and from Machu Picchu comes in different shapes and sizes, from economy to 1920s Pullman-esque luxury.
 The trains run from Cusco to Aguas Calientes.

-Either walk up the footpath that connects Aguas Calientes to the main entrance (it takes up to two hours, and the trail is a steady uphill through the forest, on a well marked trail) or take the shuttle bus.
-There is a shuttle bus approximately every ten minutes (first departure being 5:30 am).
+Walk up the footpath that connects Aguas Calientes to the main entrance: it takes up to two hours, and the trail is a steady uphill through the forest, on a well marked trail.

 Hike